LiorKogan/V1/README.md

   - _Repetition of features_: entities of the same type have features of the same types.
 The same is true also for relationships and for actions.
   - _Repetitions of actions_: entities of the same type 'have' actions of the same types.
   - _Repetition of relationships_: pairs of entities of the same pair of entity-types have relationships of the same types.
-  - _Type constancy_: an entity's type, a relationship's type, and an action's type do not change over time.
+  - _Type constancy_: an entity's type, a relationship's type, and an action's type, as well as types of their features, do not change over time.

 The property graph data model is a _metamodel_, as it does not specify types of entities, relationships, and actions, nor does it specify sets of features.
 It is domain-agnostic.
 Instead, domain-specific concepts may be specified and enforced using a _property graph schema_ (see next section).